|Facility Megawatt Capacity||100|

 gallons of water conserved

 *Offset metrics are based on comparison with region coal fleet emissions when available or average US coal fleet

-Belle River Wind, located in the Town of Lakeshore in southwestern Ontario, is a partnership between Pattern Development, Samsung Renewable Energy Inc., and Bkejwanong First Nation (Walpole Island First Nation).
+Belle River Wind, located in the Town of Lakeshore in southwestern Ontario, is a partnership between Pattern Energy, Samsung Renewable Energy Inc., and Bkejwanong First Nation (Walpole Island First Nation).
 The 100 MW Belle River Wind facility is expected to generate clean energy equal to the electricity needs of 35,000 Ontario homes each year, based on average annual residential energy use in Ontario.

 Belle River Wind is bringing strong economic benefits to the Lakeshore community, including more than $10 million over 20 years in property taxes and community benefits.
 In addition to supporting local causes through sponsorships, the facility contributes to education and other initiatives through a Community Benefit Program administered by the Town of Lakeshore.
 More than 200 Ontario workers constructed the project and approximately 10 workers are on-site to operate and maintain the site, in addition to the use of local contractors.

 Compared to coal-fired generation, each year the facility conserves enough water to meet the needs of nearly 9,000 Ontarians and avoids the release of CO2 emissions equal to removing more 60,000 cars from the roads.